enricosada/thor-2019-workshop/docs/docker.md

 Let's use suave, with workflow 3

-In a `sample4` directory.

-first, let's create a console app
+first, let's create a console app in a `sample5` directory

 ```
-dotnet new console -lang f#
+dotnet new console -lang f# -n sample5
 ```

 And add Suave